 All these advises are too generic, too complex in detail and require a serious time commitment for any sensible person being able to implement any of them, even in a short form or express version.

 Has any quick motivational program, hyped up exercise styles or trendy diet worked for you in a long term?

-Most of businesses implement office productivity tools and automation, protecting stressed employees from customer interface and shifting stress on customers instead.
-Alternatively, businesses outsource workforce abroad, often forgetting that a customer is the key to the profit bottom line.
-These will make a business more profitable in a short-term, however will make no one younger, smarter or healthier.
-As an example, consider banks ,telecommunication businesses and utilities just to mention some.
+Most of the businesses implement office productivity tools and automation (digital transformation), protecting stressed employees from customer interface and shifting stress on customers instead.
+Alternatively, businesses outsource the workforce abroad, often forgetting that a customer is a key to the profit bottom line.
+These will make a business more profitable in a short-term, however, will make no one younger, smarter or healthier.
+As an example, consider banks, telecommunication businesses, and utilities just to mention some.

-Imagine now, if you could improve your Brain Efficiency in a simple way and complete your work in half of the time available?
+Imagine now, if you could improve your Cognitive Availability (Brain Efficiency) in a simple way and complete your work in half of the time available?

 There are companies which do exactly that.
 They collaborate with employees for a win-win wellness and productivity proposition and improve profits with shorter working hours.

 Is this some other wellness gimmick for a psychological motivational feel-good-training?

 Brain Efficiency and Productivity

 The Office Worker Productivity is closely coupled with the Brain Efficiency or Cognitive Availability, regardless of whether you are doing repetitive or creative and inventive work.
 The human brain works at its best in the Non-Exercise Activity Thermogenesis (NEAT) mode, which makes a perfect sense considering 300,000 years of human evolution.